davidrwanda/psn-rwanda-backend-v1/README.md

 This project uses GitHub Actions for continuous integration and deployment.

+### GitHub Secrets Configuration

+For security reasons, sensitive credentials are stored as GitHub repository secrets.
+You need to configure the following secrets in your GitHub repository:

+1. Go to your GitHub repository
+2. Navigate to "Settings" > "Secrets and variables" > "Actions"
+3. Add the following secrets:
+   - `DOCKER_HUB_PAT`: Your Docker Hub Personal Access Token
+   - `SERVER_PASSWORD`: The password for the deployment server

 ### Workflow

 The CI/CD pipeline consists of the following steps: